 The seat alone can weigh over 100 kilos; together with the couple plus the mahout (the “driver”), can you imagine how heavy the elephant’s burden is, and how hard it has to work the whole day?

-I emailed Voyagin about this, and suggested they partner with tour operators that don’t involve animal attractions in their tours.
+I emailed the tour operator about this, and suggested they partner with tour operators that don’t involve animal attractions in their tours.
 I understand wanting an experience involving elephants and tigers (huge cat lover here), but not in a lot of places in Thailand where they’re known for unethical treatment.
+Fortunately, they were very open about the issue and assured me that they will do something about it.

 To DIY or not to DIY Ayutthaya?